aneldev/dynadux/doc/Sections.md

 ### #2 The Create App Store function

 This Create App Store
-- requests an onChnage callback to get notified for the changes
+- requests an onChange callback to get notified for the changes
 - returns an api to use the store.

-The returned API will be the API of the Sections directly.
+The returned API will be directly the API of the Sections.

-So, we create the Dynadux store, with the classic `createStore` but we don't pass reducers but only the onChange callback (and middlewares if are needed).
+So, we create the Dynadux store, with the classic `createStore`, but we don't pass reducers for the sections.

 As an output of the function, we return a small API.
-For each Section, we create a property that will have the value section create function return.
+For each Section, we create a property with the returned value of the create section function.
 The function of each section requires the Store in order to be attached to this store.

 This is the function to create the app store.